Some people prefer to play poker. But for whatever reason, they may not be able to.

 One other strategy you may find useful is player collusion.
-The Wizard of Odds says if you can share information with other players, or accidentally see other player’s cards, you can improve your chances.
+The Wizard of Odds says that if you can share information with other players or accidentally see other players’ cards, you can improve your chances.
 However, this is a gray area, if not prohibited by casinos altogether.
-It’s probably not worth it for most players since it’s a marginal difference, and not one you can take full advantage without knowing the other players and having them all on the phone.
-Even then most casinos online only have room for 3 players, which still doesn’t eliminate the house advantage.
+It’s probably not worth it for most players since it’s a marginal difference and not one you can take full advantage without knowing the other players and having them all on the phone.
+Even then, most casinos online only have room for three players, which still doesn’t eliminate the house advantage.

-That said, according to the book, Finding the Edge, in a perfect scenario with 7 colluding players, players would have a 2.3% edge.
-In a 6-player game the house edge would be .40%.
+That said, according to the book Finding the Edge, in a perfect scenario with seven colluding players, players would have a 2.3% edge.
+In a six-player game, the house edge would be .40%.
 This assumes perfect play.

 But again, this is going against most casinos’ rules.
 So you use this at your own risk.

 There’s also a small strategy or tip you can use for the progressive jackpot.

 All progressive jackpots have a point where they become large enough that playing them becomes a +EV venture, where the edge is in your favor for every bet you make.
 This has a lot of math involved, including the bet size, odds of hitting, and payout.

 But let’s skip the math, eh?
 We’ll just give you an example instead.

 For a $1 side bet to be +EV, the jackpot will need to be $217,900 or higher.
 This assumes the following payouts:

 But if you can’t find a jackpot that high – which can be difficult online – and you really want to play the jackpot, then just find the biggest jackpot you can.
 The higher it is, the better the odds, and subsequently the more profitable the bet becomes.